Mochaccino: An Easy Recipe For Coffee-Chocolate Indulgence

 A mochaccino is a cappuccino made with chocolate syrup, while a macchiato is a drink of steamed milk and espresso.
 Starbucks’ Caramel Macchiato, however, is made with vanilla syrup, steamed milk, marked with two shots of espresso, and a caramel drizzle (3).

-The nutrition information for a mochaccino, made using 3.25% milk and 2 ounces of syrup, is 268 calories, 37 grams of sugar, and 6 grams of fat.
+The nutrition information for a mochaccino, made using whole milk and 60 ml of syrup, is 268 calories, 37 grams of sugar, and 6 grams of fat.
 You can make a lighter version by substituting skim milk or non-dairy milk and buying reduced-sugar syrup.

 - Dilettante Chocolates.
 (2021, October 15).
 Why Chocolate and Coffee Make the Perfect Pair.
 Retrieved from https://www.dilettante.com/blogs/chocolate-chatter/why-chocolate-and-coffee-are-the-perfect-pair